 "It may also be that this general advice about codeine4 changes in the future," says Dr Philippa, "as a study published in March 2023 in the British Medical Journal6 suggest that babies of women who were prescribed an opioid after delivery were no more likely to be admitted into hospital in the first 30 days after delivery than those who were not.

 "But further studies are needed and it's important that, for now, that we all follow the current advice."

 What about other painkillers?

-Dr Philippa strongly recommends that, if you’re thinking of taking any medication other than paracetamol or ibuprofen while breastfeeding, you absolutely should ask your doctor about it first.
+"If you’re thinking of taking any medication other than paracetamol or ibuprofen while breastfeeding," says Dr Philippa, "you really should ask your doctor about it first.

 "This doesn’t mean that you should just put up with being in pain, of course: many women with small babies will require more pain relief than paracetamol, especially if they have had a Caesarean section.
 If this is the case for you, your hospital doctor, your midwife or you GP are best placed to decide what's best for you to take.